YassinRiyazi/Main/README.md

 6. In programming, line length is often dictated by style guides, such as [PEP 8](https://peps.python.org/pep-0008/) for Python, which suggests a limit of 79 characters.

 7. we’re going to always take the “less code” route when not obviously wrong

+8. Learn sth new in each project base on the LagWiz.
+Basically define what new things you are going to learn in advance or at least a layout of it/them.

+    Appendix:
+    1. If there is nothing new to learning implement it in another language.

+        Appendix:
+        1. If you are in hurry can be braked.